 Producing safe, quality eggs is a complex process and responsibility that egg farmers take very seriously.
 Egg farms follow strict guidelines to produce safe, healthy eggs and provide care for their hens.
 On U.S. farms, eggs are typically shipped from the farm within one week of being laid.

 In addition to visual examinations, eggs are candled over a light source that allows defects to become visible.
-Most eggs with internal irregularities are found through candling and not packed for sale – but it’s impossible to catch every one.
+Most eggs with internal irregularities are found through candling and not packed for sale.
 Here’s a quick guide on some irregularities you may find in eggs, and what to do if you find one: